pyrsia/pyrsia.github.io/blog/2022-09-30-why-pyrsia-is-being-built-in-rust.md

+---
-# Why Pyrsia is being built in Rust?
+title: Why Pyrsia is being built in Rust?
+authors: sudhindra
+tags: [blockchain, consensus, cryptocurrency,  proof-of-work, proof-of-stake, security, transparency, provenance ]
+---

 When we started working on Pyrsia we had the difficult and exciting task of choosing a language that would work for building secure supply chain software.
 We will share some details of how we decided to build Pyrsia in Rust and how it fits the problem we are set to solve.